Financial Mathematics BSc

 - Bayesian Statistics

-This unit develops the Bayesian approach to statistical inference.
-The Bayesian method is fundamentally different in philosophy from conventional frequentist/classical inference, and has been the subject of some controversy in the past.
-It is, however, becoming increasingly popular in many fields of applied statistics.
-This course will cover both the foundations of Bayesian statistics, including subjective probability, utility and decision theory, and modern computational tools for practical inference problems, specifically Markov chain Monte Carlo methods and Gibbs sampling.
-Applied Bayesian methods will be demonstrated in a series of case studies using the software package WinBUGS.10 credits
+This module develops the Bayesian approach to statistical inference.
+The Bayesian method is fundamentally different in philosophy from conventional frequentist/classical inference and is becoming the approach of choice in many fields of applied statistics.
+This course will cover both the foundations of Bayesian statistics, including subjective probability, inference, and modern computational tools for practical inference problems, specifically Markov Chain Monte Carlo methods and Gibbs sampling.
+Applied Bayesian methods will be demonstrated in a series of case studies using the software package R.10 credits

 - Codes and Cryptography